 This year's NAIDOC Week (National Aboriginal and Islander Day Observance Committee) theme is celebrating Aboriginal and Torres Strait Islander women who fought, and continue to fight for justice, equal rights, rights to country, law and justice, access to education, employment and to maintain and celebrate their culture, language, music and art.

 So, with the theme of Because of her - we can, I’d like to celebrate Banyan women, Deb Nelson, the Managing Director of Aboriginal employment advocacy group Yarn’n.

-Last year, Randstad formed a partnership with Yarn'n to ensure all processes are adapted to recognise and meet the cultural needs of participants and provides quality, tangible results for both our clients and the Aboriginal and Torres Strait Islander communities.
-We aim to achieve this with authenticity and meaning, while still delivering a robust, quality based, proven recruitment and project management solution.
+Last year, Randstad formed a partnership with Yarn'n to ensure all processes are adapted to recognise and meet the cultural needs of participants and provide quality, tangible results for both our clients and the Aboriginal and Torres Strait Islander communities.
+We aim to achieve this with authenticity and meaning, while still delivering a robust, quality-based, proven recruitment and project management solution.

-Randstad supports this vision and having worked closely with Yarn’n across key initiatives, our aligned philosophy in regards to inclusion and connecting people with meaningful job opportunities, strengthens this commitment further.
+Randstad supports this vision and has worked closely with Yarn’n across key initiatives, our aligned philosophy in regards to inclusion and connecting people with meaningful job opportunities, strengthens this commitment further.

 This NAIDOC Week I encourage you to check out their website with further information on events and resources to attend and to raise awareness in your workplaces.